LockBall/WinStartAutoPy/README.md

         Configure for: Windows 10

     Triggers
+        At startup Repeat task every: <x_minutes>
+            ☑ Repeat task every: [5 minutes]    for a duration of: [indefinitely] ☑ Enabled

+        At task creation / modification
-        ☑ Repeat task every:
+            ☑ Repeat task every: [5 minutes]    for a duration of: [indefinitely] ☑ Enabled

     Conditions
         ☐ Stop if the computer switches to battery power ☐ Start the task only if the computer is on AC power ☑ Wake the computer to run this task

     Settings
-        ☑ Allow task to be run on command
+        ☐ Allow task to be run on command
+        ☑ Run task as soon as possible after a scheduled start is missed ☑ If the task fails, restart every: [1 minute] Attempt to restart up to: [3] times
         ☐ Stop the task if it runs longer than:

-        If the task is running, then the following rule applies Do not start a new instance    v
+        If the task is running, then the following rule applies Run a new instance in parallel    v
+            note: this option assumes that what is being run will check for a duplicate presence and not generate a duplicate

 </pre>